Jobs & Skills WA

 To find our Financial Hardship Fee Waiver Application Form for Funded Programmes click here.

-You are eligible for a guaranteed training place if you have left school, your primary place of residence is in Western Australia and you are:
+You are eligible for a subsidised training place if you have left school, your primary place of residence is in Western Australia and you are:

 Eligibility for Traineeships